Melissa Herman, Ph.D.

 Department of Pharmacology

-Inhibitory microcircuitry governing network function and it’s role in motivated behaviors
+- Neurocircuitry governing network function and its role in motivated behavior

-The role of changes in tonic inhibitory signaling in the physiological dysregulation associated with dependence on alcohol and drugs of abuse
+- Changes in neurophysiological signaling in circuit dysregulation associated with dependence on alcohol and vaporized nicotine

-My research interests involve the structure of inhibitory neuronal networks and how these networks change to produce adverse behavioral outcomes.
-My main interest is how the inhibitory neurotransmitter gamma-aminobutyric acid (GABA) regulates neuronal networks via both synaptic and extrasynaptic forms of inhibition and how alterations in inhibitory networks contribute to clinical conditions such as alcohol use disorder, nicotine, addiction, or stress.
-My work has focused primarily on three brain regions: the nucleus tractus solitaries (NTS), central and basolateral amygdala, and ventral tegmental area.
-In each of these areas I have identified local inhibitory networks that control overall excitability and that are dysregulated by exposure to acute and or chronic exposure to alcohol or nicotine.
+My research interests involve the activity neuronal networks and how these networks change in response to different contexts to produce adaptive or maladaptive behavioral outcomes.
+A primary interest is how exposure to alcohol or vaporized nicotine dysregulates the activity of different brain circuits and how functional network changes contribute to clinical conditions such as alcohol use disorder, nicotine addiction, or stress.
+We are also investigating the impact of psychedelic compounds on brain region-specific activity and stimulus responding.
+My work has focused on a number of brain regions and circuits including the nucleus tractus solitarius (NTS), the central and basolateral amygdala, the ventral tegmental area and the prefrontal cortex.
+Each of these areas have local or long-range circuitry that controls network processing and that are potentially dysregulated by acute and or chronic exposure to alcohol or nicotine.